JGCRI/CMIP5_patterns/README.md

 3. The regression error term (2-D), which can be used to construct a residual time series;

-4. A historical climatology based on the 1960-1999 average (2-D), which can be used to construct absolute temperature at time X  (SHOULD INCLUDE A SHORT NOTATION OF ABSOLUTE CHANGE = climo +(pattern * scaler (at time X)));
+4. A historical climatology based on the 1960-1999 average (2-D);

+  *which can be used to construct absolute temperature at time X

-5. The 95th percentile confidence level pattern, which can be used to calculate the 95th and 5th confidence intervals (SHOULD INCLUDE A SHORT NOTATION OF UPPER/LOWER CI = (pattern +/- 95thile) *scaler).
+5. The 95th percentile confidence level pattern.

+  *which can be used to calculate the 95th and 5th confidence intervals

 All source code used to produce these patterns is found [here](https://github.com/JGCRI/CMIP5_patterns/tree/master/SRC).
 Individual temperature and precipitation patterns in a .nc file are found [here](https://github.com/JGCRI/CMIP5_patterns/tree/master/DATA).